apurvwagh/DevOps-interview-questions-/Devops-interview-3.md

 4. How do you perform a zero-downtime Kubernetes cluster upgrade in production?

 In production, an EKS upgrade is a carefully planned activity to ensure zero downtime.
-1) First, I verify that the control plane, worker nodes, and kubectl are within the supported Kubernetes version
+1) First, I verify that the control plane, worker nodes, and kubectl are within the supported Kubernetes version.
 2)  review the release notes, check for deprecated APIs, and validate compatibility of Helm charts,
 3)  EKS add-ons, CSI drivers, AWS Load Balancer Controller, and Cluster Autoscaler or Karpenter.
 4)  I always test the upgrade in a staging environment and take backups of Kubernetes manifests and critical databases before starting.